ChristianPalmiero/DES-Timing-Attack/README.md

 ```

 This randomly draws a 64-bits DES secret key and 100000 random 64-bits plaintexts, and enciphers them using the flawed DES software implementation.
 Each enciphering is accurately timed using the hardware timer.
 Two files are generated:
-* `ta.key` containing the 64-bits DES secret key, its 56-bits version (without the parity bits), the 16 corresponding 48-bits round keys and, for each round key, the eight 6-bits subkeys.
+* `ta.key` containing the 64-bits DES secret key, its 56-bits version (without the parity bits), the 16 corresponding 48-bits round keys and, for each round key, the eight 6-bits subkeys;
 * `ta.dat` containing the 100000 ciphertexts and timing measurements.

 Note: the 48-bits last round key is printed on the standard output (`stdout`), all other printed messages are sent to the standard error (`stderr`).